Developing the collection

 - Exchanging duplicate books, pamphlets and magazines with other institutions or private collectors in order to fill gaps in the collection.

 The archive seeks to acquire books, periodicals and record material free of charge wherever possible.
 It is recognized that books, particularly recent publications, may need to be purchased.
 The archive has a small budget for such acquisitions.

-The archive, although attached to the Special Collections Division of the John Rylands University Library, is funded by private donations.
-The funding currently enables the archive to employ the CBA archivist on a half time basis.
+The archive, although attached to the Special Collections Division of the University of Manchester Library, is funded by private donations.
+The funding currently enables the archive to employ the CBA archivist.
 The day to day administrative expenses of the archive are covered by the Library, and the archive's books and periodicals are catalogued by the Library's cataloguing staff.

 The archive seeks to increase the funding for staffing the archive.
 It will do this by identifying and approaching potential donors.